1337amogus/Gaming-Mode-Switcher/README.md

 # Requiments
 Hands, Mind (maybe), PC

-good luck to using it :)
+good luck to using it :) (u can download it 👆 no viruses u can check it)